 The facilitators behind Remedy Alliance/For The People

-We’re the ones negotiating with pharmaceutical companies, packing your shipments, and answering your questions.
-While the three of us are here today, many have come before us to make RA/FTP possible.
+We are here to negotiate with pharmaceutical companies, pack your shipments, and answer your questions.
+While we are here today, many have come before us to make RA/FTP possible.
 We’re eternally grateful for the visionaries, mentors, advocates, programs, and people who use drugs who make naloxone access a little bit easier every day.

 Photo of Dan, Eliza and Maya from the 2016 National Harm Reduction Conference at the Buyers Club workshop